zzz0906/LeetCode/README.md

 I also need to determine last operation is '-' or number to record whether I need to add the last number.

 also if it's negative number -- = + +- = -

+## 225. Implement Stack using Queues

+Review how to use queue in stack.

+Just use deque which is too stronger to implement stack also queue but loose indexing.

+It's cheating to use deque in some way.

+Let me see std how to solve this problem.

+It use two queue

+first .... end (need to push_out)

+then the core idea of this problem is let push and back agian to get following format:

+end first ...

+then put the end in the another queue.

+in this way we can always get the end element (we do not use two queue, one queue and another element is also great?)